 Chesapeake Energy Marketing provides natural gas, oil, and NGL marketing services, including commodity price structuring, contract administration and nomination services for Chesapeake, its partners and other producers.
 By aggregating volumes it seeks to increase the value of products to be sold to in various intermediary markets, end markets, and pipelines.
 Chesapeake's oil and NGL production is sold under market sensitive short-term or spot price contracts while its natural gas production is sold to purchasers under spot price contracts or percentage-of-proceeds and percentage-of-index contracts.

-Sales to Exxon Mobil and Plains Marketing accounted for 12% and 11%, respectively, of Chesapeake revenues in 2014 and 2012, respectively.
+Sales to BP and Exxon Mobil accounted for 12% and 11%, respectively, of Chesapeake revenues in 2015 and 2014, respectively.
 There were no sales to individual customers constituting 10% or more of total revenues for the year 2013.

-Net income increased by 165% due to increased revenue, decreased oilfield service expense and Restructuring and other termination costs partially offset by increased Deferred income taxes.
-As a result of the spin-off of oilfield services business in June 2014, the company did not have oilfield services revenues and expenses in the second half of the year.
+As a result of the spin-off of its oilfield services business in June 2014, the company did not have oilfield services revenues and expenses in 2015.

 With substantial leasehold positions in most of the premier US onshore resource plays, Chesapeake is focused on finding and producing hydrocarbons in a responsible and efficient manner that seeks to maximize shareholder returns.